Hkattelu/Hkattelu.github.io/_posts/2016-01-07-Project-2-Hungarian_Algorithm.markdown

 ---

 Here I'll talk about the other side project I worked on and the lesson it taught me.
-This is actually the one that I thought would be easy but turned out to be hard.
+This is one that I thought would be easy but turned out to be hard.

 This is an algorithm I learned about last semester in my deterministic